Make-School-Courses/DS-2.1-Machine-Learning/README.md

 - Apply Linear Regression for Boston Housing Dataset
 - Apply SVM for Breast Cancer Dataset
-- Apply PCA and K-Means Clustering
+- Apply PCA, K-Means Clustering and Anomaly Detection
-- Projects should be linked to a project page which has a description and requirements.
+- Apply Naive Bayes and TFIDF

-- You will choose your own dataset to clean, investigate, and make predictions or classification or clustering on it
+- Final Project: You will choose a dataset to clean, investigate, and make predictions or classification or clustering on it
+- All projects will be submitted on Gradescope

 **All projects will require a minimum of 10 commits, and must take place throughout the entirety of the course**